 Our firms are investigating problems with symptoms from the discontinuation of use of Cymbalta.
 Please use the form below to tell us about your situation.
-We will contact you by phone as soon as possible.
+We will contact you by phone or email as soon as possible.

 WE USE YOUR ANSWERS ON THIS FORM TO DETERMINE WHETHER YOU MAY BE PART OF OUR CYMBALTA LITIGATION.
 PLEASE FILL OUT THE WHOLE FORM AND GIVE THE CORRECT ANSWERS TO OUR QUESTIONS.
 YOU WILL HEAR FROM US WITHIN 5 BUSINESS DAYS OF FILLING OUT THIS FORM.